cloudbase/garm/README.md

 If you would like to use ```garm``` with a different IaaS than the ones already available, have a look at the [writing an external provider](/doc/external_provider.md) page.

-If you like to optimize the startup time of new instance, take a look at the [performance considerations](/doc/performance_considerations.md) page.
+If you would like to optimize the startup time of new instance, take a look at the [performance considerations](/doc/performance_considerations.md) page.

 ## Write your own provider